drloring/katacoda-scenarios/java-ms/java-3/step1.md

 Edit `ws/values.yaml`{{open}}, change the repository to java-ws <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="  repository: nginx">  repository: java-ws</pre>

-Now, change the name to latest <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="  tag: \"\"">  tag: "latest"</pre>
+Now, change the name to latest <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="  tag: """>  tag: "latest"</pre>

+Recall that our container port is 8080, the default in Helm is 80, so change <pre class="file" data-filename="ws/values.yaml" data-target="insert" data-marker="              containerPort: 80">              containerPort: 8080</pre>

+And change in deployment.yaml as well <pre class="file" data-filename="ws/templates/deployment.yaml" data-target="insert" data-marker="              containerPort: 80">              containerPort: 8080</pre>

-Remove or comment out the liveness and readiness probes from `ws/templates/deployment.yaml`{{open}} for now, we'll add those back in on a later session.
+Remove or comment out the liveness and readiness probes (lines 40 - 47) from `ws/templates/deployment.yaml`{{open}} for now, we'll add those back in on a later session.

 Comments in YAML start with the # sign, so the block of yaml would look like the following